Myrmecoman/sc2_image_processing_api/README.md

 Building bindings from C++ to python for the most intensive functions will need to be evaluated.
 The objective is 0.5 sec for the whole image segmentation process, in order to leave 1 or 2 sec for the futur bot to perform actions.

-# Usage prerequisites
-This code expects to screenshot a usual 1v1 game against a human or an AI.
-The minimap colors must be set on green for you and red for the enemy.
-This is currently being made for sc2 on a 1920x1080 screen.
-This is required since the program uses screenshots.
-I noticed that playing against no one in a custom match changes the minerals / gas / supply info position on the top right hand corner, which breaks the program.
-This could be supported later.
-This code was only tested with terrans so far but should work with the other races.

 # About the OCR (optical character recognition)
 Tesserocr is reputed faster and usually more precise than pytesseract, however it is more complicated to install.